 und derstand the level of change t hat is needed.
-2. tra reg With a change in transportation governance, it is important to acknowledge that some regional transportation projects may not have a direct local impact/benefit but will significantly improve regional mobility for residents.
-Please select whether you agree, neither agree nor disagree, or disagree with each statement using the radio buttons.
-Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance betweer regional and local priorities. • 0 В. re should focus on projects that hay, even if it means fewer local proj • 0 C. re should require decision-makers when making policy, funding and s • 0 D. - ces could be more efficiently deliveners, If you agree, and have examples, • 0 Examples: A new governance structure s Targets sooner than later. hould allow us to achieve CleanBC Ve hicle Kilometres Traveled
+2. tra reg nsportation projects may no n governance, it is important to ac ot have a direct local impact/benef .
+Please select whether you agree, nt using the radio buttons. it but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance betweer regional and local priorities. • 0 В. re should focus on projects that hay, even if it means fewer local proj • 0 C. re should require decision-makers when making policy, funding and s • 0 D. - ces could be more efficiently deliveners, If you agree, and have examples, • 0 Examples: A new governance structure s Targets sooner than later. hould allow us to achieve CleanBC Ve hicle Kilometres Traveled